 Q5.
 What do you mean by Dependency Injection?

-Dependency Injection is used as a design pattern and in Spring framework, it provides permission to a web developer to remove the hard-coded dependencies and make the application extendable, loosely coupled and also maintainable.
-Dependency injection pattern can also be used/implemented to move the dependency resolution from compile-time to runtime.
+Dependency Injection is used as a design pattern, and in the Spring framework, it provides permission to a web developer to remove the hard-coded dependencies and make the application extendable, loosely coupled and also maintainable.
+Dependency injection patterns can also be used/implemented to move the dependency resolution from compile-time to runtime.

 - It makes the separation of Concerns,